How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 See if you qualify for a lower rate in less than 2 minutes

 Your car insurance premium didn't just appear out of thin air.
-Behind every rate change is a formal regulatory process involving actuaries, state insurance departments, thousands of pages of data, and approval timelines that can stretch from two weeks to nearly a year.
+Behind every rate change is a formal regulatory process involving actuaries, state insurance departments, thousands of pages of data, and approval timelines that can stretch from under 30 days to over seven months.
 Yet most drivers have no idea this system exists — let alone how to use it to their advantage.

 This guide pulls back the curtain on the car insurance rate filing process: how insurers build their case for rate changes, which type of regulatory system your state uses, what consumer protections are baked into the approval process, and what you can do when you think a rate increase crossed the line.
-Understanding how this works can save you real money.
+With national full-coverage rates declining roughly 6% in 2025 after two consecutive years of double-digit increases — and new tariff-driven repair cost pressures already pushing auto parts inflation up 6.6% year-over-year as of mid-2025 — understanding this system has never been more relevant.

 Key Pinch Points

-• Rate filings are public records — you can review your insurer's filing at any time
+• Rate filings are public records — verify yours via SERFF anytime

 Compare Car Insurance Rates in Ohio